 This is the Truth: You Are Always a Tourist

-The idea that you can immerse yourself completely in a new culture is a myth.
+The idea that you can immerse yourself entirely in a new culture is a myth.
 You will always be a foreigner, but that doesn’t mean you have to be an outsider.
-You won’t be able to understand most of another country’s customs (and some of the customs are so deep-rooted that most people might have a hard time explaining them in the first place) but you can try to learn and replicate some.
+You won’t be able to understand most of another country’s customs (and some of the traditions are so deep-rooted that most people might have a hard time explaining them in the first place) but you can try to learn and replicate some.
 If it goes wrong, they understand.
-My biggest challenge while in India was definitely my Hindu wedding, and I still managed to do it 97% the right way with a lot of coaching and guiding from my new family.
+My biggest challenge while in India was my Hindu wedding, and I still managed to do it 97% the right way with a lot of coaching and guidance from my new family.
 It was a beautiful ceremony but if you asked me to replicate it exactly right here and now, I would probably only get about half of it right.

 This romanticized idea that you can become “local” for a few days is not real.
-You can mingle, but you don’t immediately become part of a culture just because you shared some customs.
+You can mingle, but you don’t immediately become part of culture just because you shared some customs.
 It doesn’t work that way.

-To think that cultural travel should be done outside museums, important landmarks and “touristy” sights is also another misconception.
+To think that cultural travel should be done outside museums, essential landmarks and “touristy” sights is also another misconception.
 How do you expect to understand the culture of the place you are visiting if you don’t get a glimpse of its History?
-I understand if you skip an art museum if it features only foreign pieces, but can you overlook a monument that stands for a significant moment in time for that country?
+I know if you skip an art museum if it features only foreign pieces, but can you overlook a monument that stands for a significant moment in time for that country?
 You have to find the balance between several expressions of culture (art, music, theater…) and must-see attractions.

 It’s Not About You

 For years, I had returned home from my travels referring to it as “my” experience.
 My memories, my stories, my findings.
-For years, I had overlooked the impact I could (or should) have had in my destination.
+For years, I had overlooked the impact I could (or should) have had at my destination.
 Often I was one of those people who complained about how the world wasn’t diverse anymore because technology made us all look the same.
-There I was, inside my bubble, assuming the “rest” of the world was my own living zoo — a projection of authentic life elsewhere as I thought it should be.
+There I was, inside my bubble, assuming the “rest” of the world was my living zoo — a projection of authentic life elsewhere as I thought it should be.
 Unless you travel to remote rural areas, life in the city is pretty much the same as it is in your country.
 Something the sociologists have labeled as globalization.
 Is that a menace to authenticity?
-My old self used to think it was and used to strongly oppose it.
+My old self used to think it was and used to oppose it strongly.

 How incredibly selfish was I?
-I was meant to have the comfort of broadband, the ability to consume (freely) as much diverse art as I wanted (music, cinema, television…) at the cost of keeping the rest of the world as a perpetual live museum for when (if ever) I decided to visit?
+I was meant to have the comfort of broadband, the ability to consume (freely) as much diverse art as I wanted (music, cinema, television…) at the cost of keeping the rest of the world as a permanent live museum for when (if ever) I decided to visit?
 Your perception changes when you’re on a different continent and suddenly become the person from the “other” side of the world.
 If that blow doesn’t impact you in any way, then you’re still inside the bubble.

 As much as I was curious about their customs, they were curious about mine.
 I answered all the questions, discussed politics and human rights, argued about notions of freedom, independence, democracy.
 It was never a matter of different race, gender or religion (although it’s not always quite this simple); it was always a matter of having different points of view.